Pests in Gardens and Landscapes: Quick Tips

 - Lacewings: Larvae feed on many insect pests; you’ll often see adults around lights.

-- Syrphid flies: Larvae eat aphids, and adults hover around flowers.
+- Syrphid flies: Larvae eat aphids; adults resemble honey bees and hover around flowers.

 - Parasitic mini-wasps: Many species of tiny wasps lay their eggs inside pests such as aphids or caterpillars; after hatching, the larvae consume the pest and kill it.